 These military concepts are further explored in a more recent book called the Team of Teams: New Rules of Engagement for a Complex World by General Stanley McChrystal[iii].
 As the book describes, when a subordinate seeks detailed instructions from a distant officer, the price for traditional order and discipline becomes too high in today’s battle fields.
 The chains of command that once guaranteed reliability now constrained the pace, and the ability to react to an agile enemy.
 The current practice includes reversing the communication flow to ensure that when the bottom speaks the top listens.

 These military concepts can also work well for product teams, since the team is closer to the solution/project.
 These practices lend themselves to an approach that is adaptable to external and internal forces.
-We also recommend that you integrate management by exception and project update meetings powered by PLAYBOOK to get the most efficient performance from your team.

 [i] William S. Lind, Maneuver Warfare Handbook (Westview Special Studies in Military Affairs).
 12